madslug17/social-bubble/Social-Bubble-Rules.md

 - The use of public bathrooms is allowed provided the member wears a mask and washes hands.
 Sanitizing hands after leaving the bathroom is encouraged
 - Food and dish sharing is allowed provided the member washes the dish and their hands afterwards
 - People outside of social bubble may enter a member's home for bathroom use provided they have a mask on and the bathroom area is disinfected before and after the social gathering
+- Cooper may be petted by people outside of the social bubble, but members must be wary of non-member exhibiting Covid-like symptoms

 ## Shopping